SWT Snow Emergency Schedule

 - Run all routes

 - Run the Snow Emergency schedule OR

-- Cancel all service prior to the start of our weekday morning routes.
+- Cancel all service prior to 5 am.

 How will you know if a Snow Emergency has been declared?